theimowski/FsBlog/source/blog/2016/06-21-xslt-implicit-vs-explicit-processing.md

         </xsl:template>
     </xsl:stylesheet>

-The above XSLT adds three more templates which translate a letter to a corresponding literal word.
+The above XSLT adds three more templates which translate a letter to a corresponding number in literals.
 There's also a transform which matches `a` letters with `@@lang = 'it'` attribute to support different language.

 Even though there are two templates which match `<a lang="it"/>` element, the latter one gets a higher priority because it is more specific.